synoptiker/GSB/talks/readme.md

-A collection of talks devoted to CS perspectives on the Laws of Form by George Spencer Brown.
+A collection of talks devoted to CS perspectives on George Spencer Brown's Laws of Form.